etijskens/IIp/docs/setup.rst

-Now that you have a GitHub_ account and a personal acces token, we are ready to set up micc2_, to provide it with the necessary information to access your GitHub_ account, and create remote repositories automatically, when you start a new project with micc_.
+Now that you have a GitHub_ account and a personal acces token, we are ready to set up micc2_, to provide it with the necessary information to access your GitHub_ account, and create remote repositories automatically, when you start a new project with micc2_.

 Run the following commands in the VSCode terminal::